-Optimization means making something better or more effective.
+Optimization means, of course, making something better or more effective.
 So by now, you can see that CRO or conversion rate optimization means maximizing the number of conversions you get from your site visitors.

 The most desirable conversions will vary slightly from business to business, of course.
 But understanding how to answer “What is CRO?” is important for all businesses.

-You can probably already start to guess why CRO is important, but let’s delve deeper and look at why conversion rates are so crucial for your site’s success.
+You can probably already start to guess why CRO is important, but let’s delve deeper and look at why conversion rates are so crucial for your website’s success.